laszlocph/gimlet-documentation/src/pages/index.md

 ---
-description: A boost for platform teams
+description: The fastest way to get a gitops platform on Flux and Kubernetes.
 ---